 Check for important dates!

 You should also check for any application deadlines and be mindful if you have to mail any documents internationally, as it may take longer than you expected for it to be delivered.

 If you don’t have a passport already, you should apply for your documents early.
 You will also want to make sure that your passport is valid for the period of travel, no one wants to find out that their passport expired in the middle of your trip.

 Unlike taking a trip while vacationing for just a few days in a country, when you study abroad you are most likely going to spend a long period of time in your host country.
 You should do some research on the language and culture of the place you are going to in order to avoid culture shock or to avoid accidentally offend someone.
 Learn some key phrases and make some local friends; this is a great way to learn the culture.
 If you are a non-native English speaker and will be studying in an English speaking country, you will probably have to take either the TOEFL or the IELTS test for English proficiency.

 Get proper vaccination for where you are traveling to, and check if you will need any medication while abroad and if they are available in your host country.

-Country Requirements, Health & Safety, International Student in the USA, Student Health Insurance, Student Insurance, Study Abroad, Visa Requirements
+Category: Country Insurance Requirements, Health & Safety Abroad, International Student Health Insurance, International Students in the USA, Student Insurance, Study Abroad, Visa Requirements